pyroscope/rtorrent-ps/README.rst

 This could be easily avoided if the (ABI) versions were bumped in git directly after a release, but alas…

+So if you want to run git HEAD concurrently to release versions, use a dedicated user account to build, install, and run it.

 Trouble-Shooting
 ----------------